Noctis/kickstart-app/README.md

 ## OK, so how do I install this thing?

-Use Composer to create a new project, based on `noctis/kickstart-app`:
+**IMPORTANT:** Kickstart has two major platform requirements:

+* PHP 8.0 (or higher),
+* Composer 2.0 (or higher)

+To create a new project Kickstart-based project, run the following command and let Composer do its thing:

 ```shell
 composer create-project noctis/kickstart-app app-name --repository='{"type":"vcs","url":"git@github.com:Noctis\/kickstart-app.git"}'